-If any organisations do not yet meet all the Charter characteristics, but want to improve employment practices, they can join the Charter as supporters, pledging against any and all of the seven characteristics.
-Once they meet all seven characteristics they can become members.
+Organisations who do not yet meet all the Charter characteristics but want to improve employment practices can join the Charter as supporters, by pledging against any of the seven characteristics.

 Does it cost to join the Charter?

 Joining the Good Employment Charter as a supporter or member is free.